abdurrehman11/SIIM-ISIC-Melanoma-Classification-2020/README.md

 # Setup & Installation
-- Clone the repo on your local machine and goto root directory of project
+- Clone the repo on your local machine and go to the root directory of the project
 - Install virtualenv using `pip install virtualenv`
 - Create virtual env using `python -m venv env`
 - Activate virtual env using `.\env\Scripts\activate` (for Windows)